opws/opws-dataset/docs/fields.md

 The URL of the page to create a new user account.

+## register.captcha

+What kind of captcha (if any) is used to deter automated user registration.
+See `password.reset.captcha`.

 ## register.usability

 A space-separated token string describing how the password set UI differs from a form with a double-blind password field.